TaghiyevMahammad/Ruby-Projects/README.md

-# ⭐️ Full Programming Basics Course with Code Examples and Comments
+# ⭐️ Full Ruby Programming Basics Course with Code Examples and Comments

-This repository contains practical, well-commented code examples for each topic covered in a complete beginner-level programming course.
+This repository contains practical, well-commented Ruby code examples for each topic covered in a complete beginner-level programming course.
 Each topic is organized into its own folder and includes explanatory comments for educational purposes.

 ---